bzedpsy/bzedpsy.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Incoming Assistant Professor at CUNY Gradate Center
+role: Assistant Professor at CUNY Gradate Center

 # Organizations/Affiliations to show in About widget
 organizations: